Learning Representations from Dendrograms: Aggregation of Multiple Representations

 As discussed earlier, a dendrogram can be constructed in several ways according to different criteria.
 Moreover, the choice of a level function and a distance function over a dendrogram renders another degree of freedom.
 Therefore, choosing the right method constitutes a model selection question.
 Let us assume such distances and features are used later in a clustering task, which is the most common unsupervised learning problem.
 Then, we address this problem via an ensemble method in the context of model averaging.

 We follow a two-step procedure to compute an aggregated clustering that represents a given set of clustering solutions (where, e.g., each solution is the result of a particular dendrogram and then a clustering algorithm).
 First, we construct a graph whose vertices represent the objects and its edge weights can be any integer number (i.e., positive, negative or zero), depending how often the respective vertices appear at the same cluster among the $M$ different clustering solutions.
 More specifically, we initialize the edge weights by zero.
 Then, for each clustering solution $\mathbf c^m \in \{1,...,K\}^n, 1\le m\le M$ (each obtained from a different dendrogram-based representation), we compute a co-clustering matrix whose $(i,j)^{th}$ entry is $+1$ if $\mathbf c^m_i = \mathbf c^m_j$, and it is $-1$ otherwise ($K$ indicates the number of clusters).
 Finally, we sum up the co-clustering matrices to obtain $\mathbf S^e$.
-Algorithm~\ref{alg:ensemble} describes the procedure in detail.
+Algorithm~\ref{alg:ensemble} describes the procedure in detail.\footnote{The work in \cite{Chehreghani17ICDM} suggests an adaptive shift approach to build the correlation matrix from a given dissimilarity matrix.
+However, in this work the correlation matrix is given by construction.}

 Given the graph with positive and negative edge weights, we use \emph{correlation clustering}~\cite{BansalBC04} to partition it into $K$ clusters.
 This model computes a partitioning that minimizes the disagreements, i.e., sum of the inter-cluster positive edge weights plus sum of the intra-cluster negative edge weights should be minimal.
 The cost function for a fixed number of clusters $K$ is written by \cite{BansalBC04,ChehreghaniBB12}